antvis/G2/site/docs/manual/extra-topics/pattern.en.md

 });
 ```

-It is not difficult to see that this programmatic generation method requires the user has deep understanding about [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), but of course it also has the highest degree of freedom.
+It is not difficult to see that this programmatic generation method requires the users to have deep understanding of [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), but it also offers the highest level of flexibility.